tmenguy/ha-solcast-solar/README.md

 > Solcast have altered their API limits for new account creators
 >
 > Solcast now only offer new account creators 10 API calls per day (used to be 50).
-> Old account users still have 50 API calls
+> Old account users still have 50 API calls.
 >
 > The integration currently no longer includes auto API polling.
 Users now need to create their own automations to call the update solcast service to poll for new data.
 Keep in mind your API poll limit.

 ## Solcast Requirements:
-Sign up for an API key (https://solcast.com/)
+Sign up for an API key (https://solcast.com/).

-> Solcast may take up to 24hrs to create the account
+> Solcast may take up to 24hrs to create the account.

 Copy the API Key for use with this integration (See [Configuration](#Configuration) below).